-- to develop the programming skills using the object oriented programming methodology to produce quality computer based solutions to real problems. - to utilize the advance features of Java technology. - to Work with collection API and develop fast programs. - to develop good multithreaded programs.
+- to develop Java computer programs that performs various problemsolving algorithms. - to apply the theory and professional knowledge of Java Programming to practice during hands-on laboratories. - to develop the programming skills using the object oriented programming methodology to produce quality computer based solutions to real problems. - to utilize the advance features of Java technology. - to Work with collection API and develop fast programs. - to develop good multithreaded programs